wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 * **Ingestion Method**: Wavefront for Spring Boot sends data to our service via [direct ingestion](direct_ingestion.html) by default.
 You can [configure your application to send data via the Wavefront proxy](#proxy).
 * **Target**: Wavefront for Spring Boot sends data to our freemium instance.
 You can change the default behavior and  [configure your application to send data to your Operations for Applications instance](#step-2-optional-specify-your-operations-for-applications-instance).
 * **Account**: By default, the starter sends you to the Freemium instance, auto-negotiates an account, and saves the API token in the `~/.wavefront_freemium` file in your home directory.
-If you customize the starter to go to your Operations for Applications instance (see Step 2 below), you need to include an API token for that instance.
+If you customize the starter to go to your Operations for Applications instance (see Step 2 below), you must include an API token for that instance.

 ### Prerequisites for Wavefront Spring Boot Starter